 What is “emotional eating”?

 The traditional perspective on emotional eating contends that we eat out of habit, or to mask emotional distress.
-Basically, we eat to comfort, console or avoid feeling and experiencing discomfort.
+Basically, we eat to comfort, console, or avoid feeling and experiencing discomfort.
 Emotional eating can span various life domains, including relationship conflict, work stress, and financial strain.
-The key is that the emotion is intertwined with eating, and usually entails overeating (or “bingeing”), eating foods you typically would not eat, or eating when you’re actually not hungry (e.g., done out of boredom).
+The key is that the emotion is intertwined with eating, and usually entails overeating (or “bingeing”), eating foods you typically would not eat or eating when you’re actually not hungry (e.g., done out of boredom).
 We learn at an early age that food provides the temporary comfort we seek when a negative experience presents itself.
-And, when eating to fill a void that isn’t the result of an empty stomach, we typically crave a specific food, such as pizza or ice cream, and only that specific food will meet our need.
+When eating to fill a void that isn’t the result of an empty stomach, we typically crave a specific food, such as pizza or ice cream, and only that specific food will meet our needs.
 When done habitually, we don’t realize the extent to which our feelings are influencing our eating habits.
 The occasional binge could be harmless, but emotional eating can escalate into something more pervasive and difficult to control.

 How can we work with emotional eating?

 Yoga for weight loss, and more specifically meditation for weight loss, is a natural fit as we become mindful and are empowered to make healthy choices.
-The healthy choices that are a by-product of mindfulness do not occur in the quick fix of calorie burning or intense exercise, which is why the success rate for weight loss is so low for those modalities.
+The healthy choices that are a byproduct of mindfulness do not occur in the quick fix of calorie-burning or intense exercise, which is why the success rate for weight loss is so low for those modalities.
 The first step in addressing emotional eating is awareness or “mindfulness” of the behavior.
 Mindfulness-based approaches such as yoga and meditation are often touted for their role in improving various psychological and physical issues including depression, anxiety, and chronic pain.
-The mindfulness aspect of yoga, especially with the attention to breath during moments of uncertainty and discomfort that can come with intense or long held poses, can set the stage for us to bring awareness to habits surrounding emotional eating, and to determine how to dissuade ourselves from the temptation to engage in the behavior.
+The mindfulness aspect of yoga, especially with the attention to breath during moments of uncertainty and discomfort that can come with intense or long-held poses, can set the stage for us to bring awareness to habits surrounding emotional eating, and to determine how to dissuade ourselves from the temptation to engage in the behavior.
 In fact, the optimal approach to disengaging from emotional eating would involve learning how to “sit with” the discomfort, painful feeling/thought, etc., and to use healthy coping tools to traverse the turbulent waves of life that are a natural part of being human.
-In fact, there are research studies to support meditation and other mindfulness-based approaches (e.g., yoga) in helping to bring awareness to emotional eating (Katterman et al., 2014).
+There are research studies to support meditation and other mindfulness-based approaches (e.g., yoga) in helping to bring awareness to emotional eating (Katterman et al., 2014).
 In the end, emotional eating is not unhealthy in small doses or moderation.
-It becomes problematic when lack of awareness is no longer present and we give over to the negative experience.
+It becomes problematic when a lack of awareness is no longer present and we give over to the negative experience.

-Some practical tips to address emotional eating:
+Practical tips to address emotional eating:

-- Practice mindfulness!!
+- Practice mindfulness!
 Start to become aware of the habit pattern of reaching for a “comfort food” when life becomes overwhelming.